 AIP ENR 1.1

-The pilot in command of the aircraft must not fly over water at a distance from land greater than the distance from which the aircraft could reach land if the engine, or, in the case of a multi-engine helicopter, the critical engine (being the engine the non-operation of which when the other engines are in operation gives the highest minimum speed at which the aircraft can be controlled) is inoperative (CAR 258).
+The pilot in command of the aircraft must not fly over water at a distance from land greater than the distance from which the aircraft could reach land if the engine, or, in the case of a multi-engine aircraft, the critical engine were inoperative (CAR 258).

 Aircraft engaged in private, aerial work or charter operations, and which are normally prohibited by CAR 258 (the paragraph above) from over-water flights because of their inability to reach land in the event of engine failure, may fly over water subject to compliance with the conditions in the paragraphs below.
 These conditions are additional to the requirements for flight over land (AIP ENR 1.1).